Here are 5 Ways to Avoid Painful Gingivitis, also known as Feline Dental Disease, in Cats

 Here’s what to look for and what to avoid.

 Avoid alcohol-based dental gels

 One of the most popular brands found in pet stores and sold at veterinary clinics contains alcohol, and the salmon and mint flavors taste terrible!
 Yes, I tried it.
-The stuff smells so awful, I thought it can’t taste very good.
+The stuff smelled so awful, I thought it can’t taste very good.
+And, they certainly resisted it.
 So, I had to try it.
-My poor babies, I had been forcing that stuff into their mouths for a month before I finally tasted it.
-They certainly resisted the stuff.
+My poor babies!
+I had been forcing that nasty dental gel into their mouths for a month.

 DentaSure, a truly natural and safe non-alcohol dental gel for cats